titusfortner/webdrivers/README.md

 It's recommended that you install the new PowerShell (PS7) to avoid [a known issue](https://github.com/microsoft/terminal/issues/367) with the console font being changed when calling the old PowerShell (PS5).

+### WSLv2 support

+Webdrivers will detect WSLv2 as running on Linux.

+WSLv2 doesn't support connecting to host ports out of the box, so it isn't possible to connect to Chromedriver on Windows without extra configurations, see: https://github.com/microsoft/WSL/issues/4619.
+The simplest way to use Chromedriver with WSLv2 is to run Chrome headless on Linux.

 ### Browser Specific Notes

 #### Chrome/Chromium